akonakov/ControllingSource_Intermediate/README.md

 ## Sample Project - ControllingSource
 -------------------------------------
 This is the sample project for the __Intermediate source control in Xcode 5__ chapter from iOS 7 by Tutorials, available at [Ray Wenderlich](http://www.raywenderlich.com/).

+Shows a list of Authors and their famous Quotes
+Uses Core Data